 in a way that makes aesthetic or poetic sense to me.
 My process is intuitive and often involves serendipity and chance.

 My latest work represents the evolution of my process, as I have moved from creating free standing found object sculptures to my current pieces: wall panels that hang like paintings but retain a 3-D element.
 In these, I use found objects to create pattern and texture in an attempt to activate an overall visual field.
-However, I find I still go back to creating more traditional assemblages when I come across an object which inspires me in that direction.
+However, I find I still go back to creating free-standing assemblages when I come across an object which inspires me in that direction.
 And lately I've gotten back into drawing, which I've always enjoyed doing.